gfranzini/tracer-manual/execution-of-tracer.md

 # Execution of TRACER {#execution-tracer}

-Open the terminal and navigate to the TRACER folder \(using the command `cd`\).
+Once all properties and parameters in `tracer_config.xml` are set, open the terminal and navigate to the TRACER folder \(using the command `cd`\).
 To start TRACER, type:

 `java -Xmx600m -Deu.etrap.medusa.config.ClassConfig=conf/tracer_config.xml -jar tracer.jar > FILENAME.OUT`